philipnilsson/bueno/README.md

 more on the way.  <a href="./src/docs/languages.md">Learn more</a>
 </p> <p> ⏱ Asynchronous (when needed!)  </p>

+# Try it out

+You can check out `bueno` directly in the browser in this [jsfiddle](https://jsfiddle.net/gm1pbk3e/11/).

 # Installation

 Install using `npm install --save bueno` or `yarn add bueno`.